OpenNebula/docs/source/release_notes/release_notes/compatibility.rst

 check any tool parsing directly syslog messages.
 Also a new log facility has been included (std) that uses the stderr stream.

+Context is now generated whenever a VirtualMachine is started in a host, i.e. when the deploy or restore action is invoked or when a NIC is attached/detached from tthe VM.
+This should be transparent for users, driver integrators may want to implement the reconfigure VMM driver action.
+This new action notifies a running VM that the context has changed and needs to reconfigure its NICs.

 Scheduler
 --------------------------------------------------------------------------------